-Find information here on prohibited streets, prohibited street access permits for loading or unloading and residents, plus details of regulations on vehicle sizes and permits for oversized vehicles and/or loads to circulate on Island roads as well as information on trailers.
+Find information here on the residents parking scheme, prohibited streets, prohibited street access permits for loading or unloading and for residents, plus details of regulations on vehicle sizes and permits for oversized vehicles and/or loads to circulate on Island roads as well as information on trailers.

 Prohibited Street Permits

 - Prohibited Street permits are only available for essential business or residential access.
 Note: residents applying for a residential permit to access prohibited streets must ensure the vehicle is registered at their address.

 - Permits for prohibited streets around St Peter Port town area will only grant access at given times, see time restrictions below.
 However, in exceptional circumstances, permits may be granted to allow access outside of these times.

 - Temporary permits for one off deliveries or collections can also be requested.

 - Businesses who have reasonable cause for regular access (loading/unloading, removal companies etc) will be issued with a permit valid for 3 years.